MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-validate-backup.md

 ---
-title: Validate an Azure Stack backup using the ASDK | Microsoft Docs
+title: Use the ASDK to validate an Azure Stack backup | Microsoft Docs
-description: How to validate an Azure Stack integrated systems backup using the ASDK.
+description: Learn how to use the ASDK to validate an Azure Stack integrated systems backup.
 services: azure-stack
 author: justinha
 manager: femila